smk762/kmd_ntx_stats_docker/README.md

 #### Prune old docker images (do while container is running so active containers are not removed)
 - `docker system prune -a --volumes`

+## Database Backup & Migration

+Use the helper scripts in `util/` to safely move the Postgres data directory between servers without copying raw volumes.

+### Exporting from the source server

+1. Ensure the stack is up with `docker compose up -d db`.
+2. Run `./util/export_postgres.sh /absolute/path/to/postgres.sql.gz` (the path is optional; a timestamped file is written to `backups/` by default).
+3. Copy the resulting `.sql.gz` file to secure storage or directly to the destination host.

+### Importing on the destination server

+1. Clone this repository, create the `.env` files, and bring the database online: `docker compose up -d db`.
+2. Transfer the dump file to the new host.
+3. Run `./util/import_postgres.sh /absolute/path/to/postgres.sql.gz`.
+The script drops and recreates the `public` schema before streaming the dump into Postgres.
+4. Start or restart the rest of the stack (`docker compose up -d`) and follow the standard Django migration/static collection steps if needed.

+This workflow keeps the migration deterministic, avoids mismatched Postgres minor versions, and allows you to archive backups under `backups/` (ignored by git).

+## Production Deployment

+See `docs/production-deployment.md` for a step-by-step server hardening and deployment checklist, including SSL termination, monitoring, and backup rotation guidance.